jsinkers/notes/_notebooks/distrib_sys/09-interprocess-comms.md

 - MongoDB created BSON (Binary JSON) to address numeric issues
   - this can sometimes break downstream processing that expects vanilla JSON
   - can lock you in to proprietary formats (technology lock-in)

+### JSON vs XML

+- JSON
+  - lightweight: fewer bytes to represent the same information, reducing memory use and data transmission
+  - supports arrays
+- XML
+  - has attributes for metadata within tags.
+To do this in JSON requires adding an extra field

 ## Group Communication